The anatomy of the spine shows the natural S-shaped curve (see side view).

 - Keep a level head and square shoulders.
 Adjust the height of the music stand to eye level to achieve this.

-- Keep your hips level to avoid the temptation to lean forward (aka round back), to lean in the opposite direction (aka over-arched back), and turn to one side.
+- Keep your hips level to avoid the temptation of leaning forward (aka round back), leaning in the opposite direction (aka over-arched back), and turning to one side.
 This is a normal tendency with beginner students.
+The use of a foot stand creates an imbalance in the hips and consequently puts an unnecessary strain on the spine.
+To remediate this, I suggest using a Gypsy guitar support or some- thing similar.

 - The use of a mirror can give us an objective viewpoint when practicing while opening up our peripheral vision allowing us to see all of our upper body (both arms) in one glance in a natural position.